 MediSens brings together the clinical and technical community to discuss unmet needs in oncological imaging, with a view to finding solutions from the engineering and medical physics community.

-Clinicians will be sharing their view across presentations and panel discussions and with free tickets* available to medical practitioners, we expect there also to be much active dialogue during networking breaks, amongst our exhibitors and the imaging community.
+Clinicians will be sharing their view across presentations and panel discussions and with low cost tickets available to medical practitioners, we expect there also to be much active dialogue during networking breaks, amongst our exhibitors and the imaging community.

 Clinical highlights on the agenda include: